fasiha/ebisu/README.md

 - [Duolingo](https://www.duolingo.com/), which has published a [blog entry](http://making.duolingo.com/how-we-learn-how-you-learn) and a [conference paper/code repo](https://github.com/duolingo/halflife-regression) on their half-life regression technique,
 - the Leitner and Pimsleur spacing schemes (also discussed in some length in Duolingo’s paper).

-Many of the above schedulers are inspired by Hermann Ebbinghaus’ discovery of the [exponential forgetting curve](https://en.wikipedia.org/w/index.php?title=Forgetting_curve&oldid=766120598#History), published in 1885, when he was thirty-five years old.
+Many of these are inspired by Hermann Ebbinghaus’ discovery of the [exponential forgetting curve](https://en.wikipedia.org/w/index.php?title=Forgetting_curve&oldid=766120598#History), published in 1885, when he was thirty-five.
 He [memorized random](https://en.wikipedia.org/w/index.php?title=Hermann_Ebbinghaus&oldid=773908952#Research_on_memory) consonant–vowel–consonant trigrams (‘PED’, e.g.) and found, among other things, that his recall decayed exponentially with some time-constant.

 Anki and SuperMemo use carefully-tuned mechanical rules to schedule a fact’s future review immediately after its current review.
-The rules can get complicated—I wrote a little [field guide](https://gist.github.com/fasiha/31ce46c36371ff57fdbc1254af424174) to Anki’s, with links to the source code.
-Furthermore, there is a tendency to mass
+The rules can get complicated—I wrote a little [field guide](https://gist.github.com/fasiha/31ce46c36371ff57fdbc1254af424174) to Anki’s, with links to the source code—but they are optimized to minimize daily review time while maximizing retention.
+But because each fact has simply a date of next review, these algorithms do not gracefully accommodate over- or under-reviewing.
+Even when used as prescribed, they can schedule many facts for review on one day but few on others.
+(I must note that all three of these issues—over-reviewing (cramming), under-reviewing, and lumpy reviews—have well-supported solutions in Anki: they are tweaks on the rules.)

-Duolingo’s half-life regression explicitly models the probability of you recalling a fact as $2^{-Δ/h}$, where $Δ$ is the time since your last review and $h$ is a *half-life*.
-They estimate this half-life by combining your past performance with
+Duolingo’s half-life regression explicitly models the probability of you recalling a fact as $2^{-Δ/h}$, where Δ is the time since your last review and $h$ is a *half-life*.
+In this model, your chances of failing a quiz after Δ days is 50%, which drops to 25% after 2Δ days.
+They estimate this half-life by combining your past performance and fact metadata in a machine learning technique called half-life regression (a variant of logistic regression or beta regression, more tuned to this forgetting curve).
+With each fact associated with a half-life, they can predict the likelihood of forgetting a fact if a quiz was given right now.
+The results of that quiz (for whichever fact was chosen to review) are used to update that fact’s half-life by re-running the machine learning process with the results from the latest quizzes.

+Like Duolingo’s approach, Ebisu can provide a sorted list of facts, from most in danger of being forgotten to least, by explicitly tracking the exponential forgetting curve.
+However, Ebisu formulates the problem very differently—while memory is understood to decay exponentially, Ebisu posits a *probability distribution* on the half-life and uses quiz results to continually update its beliefs about the half-life in a fully Bayesian way.
+These updates, while a little more computationally-burdensome than Anki’s scheduler, are much lighter-weight than Duolingo’s industrial-strength approach.

+This gives small quiz apps the same intelligent scheduling as Duolingo’s approach—recall probabilities for each fact—but with fast incorporation of quiz results.

+Currently, Ebisu treats each fact as independent, very much like Ebbinghaus’ nonsense syllables: it does not understand how cards are related the way Duolingo can with its data.
+However, Ebisu can be used in combination with other techniques to accommodate extra information about relationships between facts.

 ## This document